 The Master's in Counseling: Clinical Mental Health program prepares students who wish to qualify for clinical mental health careers, and prepares students to become licensed professional counselors.
 Students will gain knowledge and experience in research, testing procedures, career development, consulting, counseling theories, ethics, techniques and philosophy.
 Elective hours will allow the individual student to gain additional knowledge and experience in areas of particular interest.

-At select CMU satellite locations, the MA in Counseling may be available with concentrations in Addiction Counseling, Clinical Mental Health, and School Counseling.
+The MA in Counseling is also available with concentrations in Addiction Counseling and School Counseling.
 Click here for details and locations.

 Research Opportunities and Assistantships

 students may also apply for funding to engage in innovative service learning

 projects benefiting communities through the Counseling and Special